N-Sam/oo-wordpress-nonces/README.md

     }
 }
 </code></pre>
-and then run `composer.phar update`.
+and then run `php composer.phar update`.

 ----------